toamitkumar/blog-post/content/post/2022-01-04-technology-choices-engineering-practices.md

 URL: "/2022/01/04/technology-choice-and-engineering-practices/"
 ---

-The second article of the series of 5 articles describing my journey to build an Engineering setup in Financial Services.
+The second article of the series of 5 articles describes my journey to build an Engineering setup in Financial Services.
 Read the [preface](/2022/01/02/building-engineering-setup-financial-services/).

 - [Building and scaling Engineering team](/2022/01/03/building-and-scaling-engineering-team/): Principles and practices adopted to build the product and engineering team
 - **Technology choices & Engineering practices**: We took an outward-in approach to establish the foundation of technology stack, architecture/design choices & engineering practices